 Some years ago, we designed a new manufacturing process for a well-known chemical solvent.
 We’re now thinking of selling the business.
 Is it too late to secure a patent?

 If you’ve managed to keep your manufacturing process confidential internally, it may be possible to obtain a patent for it even at this stage.
 Any patent for a method of manufacture or process would need to include at least one new step.
 Even if this was developed and implemented years ago it could still be regarded as ‘new’ at the time of filing.

 We have a new method of making a certain type of plastic, based on PVA used for food packaging.
 Is there any point in patenting it?
-How can we tell whether a competitor’s using our new process even if we obtain a patent?
+How can we tell whether a competitor is using our new process even if we obtain a patent?

-Obtaining a patent for a new product or process generally is helpful to strengthen your commercial and competitive position.
-In a simplified situation, a patent allows you to stop all competitors from using your process.
-This may be more energy efficient (and therefore profitable), use more sustainable raw materials or is in other ways more environmentally-friendly.
+Obtaining a patent for a new product or process is helpful to strengthen your commercial and competitive position.
+In a simplified situation, a patent enables you to prevent all competitors from using your process.
+This may be more energy efficient (and therefore profitable), use more sustainable raw materials or is in other ways more environmentally friendly.
 A patent is a way of maximising your assets by legally defining the process or product.
-The value in a patent can take many forms — it could serve as a deterrent to your competitors who may be unwilling to knowingly adopt an infringing process.
-Knowingly infringing patent rights does affect due diligent assessment and company valuations.
+The value in a patent can take many forms — it could serve as a deterrent to your competitors, who may be unwilling to knowingly adopt an infringing process.
+Knowingly infringing patent rights does affect due diligence assessments and company valuations.
 Most company shareholders don’t like to be in a liability position — it’s an uneasy board decision to knowingly infringe patent rights.